Chefs Notes

 Pork Schnitzel with Brandy Mushroom Sauce In 30 Minutes or Less

-Good morning world!
+Good morning, world!
 After just over two weeks of radio silence, I am back and ready to roll.
-For those of you that don’t know, my wife and I just had a baby and so I took a bit of time off to adjust to that massive life change.
+For those of you who don't know, my wife and I just had a baby, so I took a bit of time off to adjust to that massive life change.
 For me, everything is different, but for you, things should mostly be the same.
-Some of my posts may appear a little later in the day than they normally would, and down the road, things may become a little more oriented to feeding a young family, but other than that it is business as usual.
-Speaking of business, as usual, let’s get to it.
+Some of my posts may appear a little later in the day than they normally would, and down the road, things may become a little more oriented to feeding a young family, but other than that, it is business as usual.
+Speaking of business, as usual, let's get to it.

 As I am just kind of easing back into work I thought it would be good to start with a fairly simple dish for 30 minutes or less.
-Don’t let the long name confuse you.
+Don't let the long name confuse you.
 This is a simple dish that anyone can make and pretty much everyone will enjoy.
-Let’s take a look.
+Pork schnitzel is essentially a breaded pork chop, pan-fried until golden and crispy, then served with a quick brandy mushroom sauce that comes together in the same pan.
+Let's take a look.

 This is...